Dodgers reportedly ship OF Pederson to Angels

 The Los Angeles Dodgers' busy night Tuesday apparently didn't stop with the acquisition of Mookie Betts and David Price.
 Shortly after news broke of the team's blockbuster trade with the Boston Red Sox, reports surfaced that the Dodgers also shipped outfielder Joc Pederson to the American League but kept him in Southern California.
 The Los Angeles Angels reportedly received the slugging lefty in exchange for infielder Luis Rengifo.

+Details of the deal continued to trickle out into the late hours in Southern California, with ESPN's Jeff Passan stating that there would be more players ultimately involved in the deal should everyone pass medical reviews.
+The Athletic's Fabian Ardaya reported that a prospect and major league starting pitcher would also go to the Angels (though he added Price would not be that pitcher).
+ESPN's Kiley McDaniel tweeted that the Dodgers would also send 19-year-old minor league outfielder Andy Pages to the Angels.

-According to ESPN's Jeff Passan, the deal is a one-for-one swap, with the 27-year-old Pederson joining an outfield that already includes Justin Upton and Mike Trout, with Brian Goodwin likely the fourth outfielder, per the Orange County Register, and top-rated prospect Jo Adell standing by in the minors.
+Pederson, 27, joins an Angels outfield that already includes Justin Upton and Mike Trout, with Brian Goodwin likely the fourth outfielder, per the Orange County Register, and top-rated prospect Jo Adell standing by in the minors.
 Pederson set career highs last season in home runs (36), RBIs (74), hits (112), runs (83) and on-base-plus-slugging percentage (.876).
 He also led the National League with nine leadoff home runs, a franchise record.
 And he did all of it despite playing in an outfield that also included NL MVP Cody Bellinger, A.J.
 Pollock, Alex Verdugo and utility players Chris Taylor and Enrique Hernandez.

 In six seasons -- all with the Dodgers -- Pederson has 123 home runs and 287 RBIs with a .233/.339/.474 slash line in 705 games.
 Rengifo, 22, made his major league debut in 2019 and played in 108 games.
 He hit .238 with seven home runs, 33 RBIs and 44 runs.
 He also made 12 errors at shortstop and second base.
 Rengifo is expected to be in the mix to be a utility infielder with the Dodgers.